kddubey/cappr/README.md

 This package tries to do one thing well: classification.
 I still need to evaluate it on more datasets and tasks.
 But the goals are that:
-  1. It's at least as good as CVS on single token label sets
+  1. It's as good as CVS on single token label sets
-  2. It's significantly better than CVS on multi-token label sets.
+  2. It's more usable than CVS on multi-token label sets.

 ## Setup